 In 1991, Mrs. Duffie retired as President/CEO of Babcock Center, Inc., and Executive Director of the Richland/Lexington Mental Retardation Board.
 She began serving as Executive Director of Babcock Center Foundation on a full-time basis.
-Robert L. Bartles became President/CEO of Babcock Center and the agency continued to make progress in improving vocational and residential services for people with mental retardation.
+Robert L. Bartles became President/CEO of Babcock Center and the agency continued to make progress in improving vocational and residential services for people with intellectual disabilities.

 In 1993, a new agency – the South Carolina Department of Disabilities and Special Needs (SCDDSN) – was formed to give people with lifelong disabilities a voice at the highest level of state government.
 One year later, Risley E. Linder Sr. became President /CEO of Babcock Center.

-The agency broadened its mission to provide services to people with autism, head injuries, spinal cord injuries and similar disabilities, mental retardation and related disabilities.
+The agency broadened its mission to provide services to people with autism, head injuries, spinal cord injuries and similar disabilities, intellectual disabilities and related disabilities.

-Babcock Center also shifted service priorities to focus greater effort in areas of prevention and family support, and to provide home-like alternatives when family care is not possible.
+Babcock Center also shifted its priorities to focus greater effort in areas of prevention and family support and to provide home-like alternatives when family care was not possible.

 In February, 2002 Risley E. Linder resigned as President/CEO of Babcock Center.
 Dr. James Christian was named as the Interim Executive Director by the Babcock Center Board of Directors.
 In June of 2002, Dr. Judy Johnson was appointed Executive Director and Mr. Gene Marlow was appointed Deputy Executive Director.
 Both brought with them extensive experience in the field of disabilities.